 Applicants for aid follow regular admission procedures and submit a completed Parents' Financial Statement.
 Admissions decisions are made separately from decisions about tuition aid, which are made solely on the basis of family financial need.

 Awards are in the form of grants, loans or a combination of both.
-This year, 23 percent of the student body receives aid; the average award is $21,175.
+This year, more than 24 percent of the student body receives aid; the average award is $22,222.

 Five Presidential Scholars since 1995 are Burroughs graduates.
 Our most recent Presidential Scholar graduated with the Class of 2015.

-Major components of the Burroughs campus include the Brauer Building and Schnuck Wing & Tower (most of our academic classrooms, modern language computer lab, the Bonsack Gallery, the dining room, and administration, admissions, business and development offices); the Kuehner Fine Arts Building (a gallery for student and alumni exhibits, and painting, sculpture, printmaking and photography studios); Haertter Hall (auditorium/main stage theater, black box theater and dance studio as well as classrooms, practice rooms and recital rooms for band, orchestra and chorus); the student Commons (informal gathering spaces for students, college counseling offices and conference rooms, the office of diversity and multicultural education, and development offices); the Taylor Family Athletic Center (a multi-level performance gym, locker rooms for visiting teams/officials, the weight/cardio/fitness center, athletic offices and conference rooms); the Cissel Center (the natatorium, student locker rooms, the bookstore, the student activities office, the multipurpose room and the Memorial Gym); and the Olin Field House (three courts and the indoor track).
-During the summer of 2018, we completed construction of a three-story, 76,000-square-foot science, technology and research building which brings science, computer science, industrial technology/engineering, family and consumer science, and the library under one roof.
+Major components of the Burroughs campus include the Brauer Building and Schnuck Wing & Tower (most of our academic classrooms, modern languages computer lab, the Bonsack Gallery, the dining room, and administration, admissions, business and advancement offices); the Science, Technology & Research (STAR) building (the two-level library as well as classrooms and offices for science, computer science, industrial technology/engineering, family and consumer science); the Kuehner Fine Arts Building (a gallery for student and alumni exhibits, and painting, sculpture, printmaking and photography studios); Haertter Hall (auditorium/main stage theater, black box theater and dance studio as well as classrooms, practice rooms and recital rooms for band, orchestra and chorus); the student Commons (informal gathering spaces for students, conference rooms and offices for principals, college counseling, and diversity, equity & inclusivity); the Taylor Family Athletic Center (a multi-level performance gym, locker rooms for visiting teams/officials, the weight/cardio/fitness center, athletic offices and conference rooms); the Cissel Center (the natatorium, student locker rooms, the bookstore, the service learning office, the multipurpose room, the Memorial Gym, and the Olin Field House which houses three courts and the indoor track).
 Outdoor athletic facilities include the Lee Tennis Complex; the Beckman Soccer Field; the Leland Football/Lacrosse Field and Lemen Press Box/Stands; the Keefer Track; the McConnell Baseball Field and Sisler Stands; and the field hockey field.